EUCAIM/End-User-Guide/4-UserGuideForResearchers.md

 This guide is designed to help researchers navigate the platform, access data, and understand the procedures in place.
 The EUCAIM platform facilitates data sharing, reuse, and collaborative research within a governed framework to ensure transparency and compliance.

 ## 4.1.
 Platform access
-The access to the platform is managed through the dashboard component, exposed in the https://dashboard.eucaim.cancerimage.eu/ URL, which can be opened in a browser on your computer or mobile device (tablet or smartphone).
+The access to the platform is managed through the dashboard component, exposed in the URL https://dashboard.eucaim.cancerimage.eu/, which can be opened in a browser on your computer or mobile device (tablet or smartphone).
 You can also access the dashboard through the EUCAIM project main website by clicking on “Visit the dashboard” button on [cancerimage.eu](https://cancerimage.eu/).
 Figure 4-1 shows a snapshot of the dashboard landing page and the cancerimage.eu main page.

 ![Figure 4-1.
 EUCAIM Dashboard, anonymous access (left) and EUCAIM project main webpage (right).](figures/image4-1.avif)